 - actors such as Jean-Claude van Damme and Audrey Hepburn, who were born in Brussels.

-7. Belgium was home to the smallest town of the world
+7. Belgium was home to the smallest town in the world

-For many years Durbuy, a municipality in Wallonia, claimed to be the smallest town in the world.
-This may have been true in 1331 when it was upgraded to town status and there were no more than 400 residents, but it is not the case nowadays given that Durbuy joined some of its surrounding towns to form a single larger community.
+For many years Durbuy, a municipality in Wallonia, was the smallest town in the world.
+This may have been true in 1331 when it became a town and there were no more than 400 residents.
+This isn’t the case nowadays, as that Durbuy joined some of its surrounding towns to form a single larger community.
 Regardless, it is a true beauty and a nice destination for a day-trip from Brussels.